mikoskinen/Blazor.AdaptiveCards/doc/readme.md

 ## Feature Highlights

-Adaptive Cards for Blazor provides components for displaying daptive Cards inside your Blazor Application.
+Adaptive Cards for Blazor provides components for displaying Adaptive Cards inside your Blazor Application.
 Here's few of the most notable features of this library:

 * **JSON-support**: Create and display Adaptive Cards from the JSON-schema.
 * **Templating support**: Combine models (objects) and the schema.